 - Short-grain brown rice needs 1 and a half cup of water

-One of the longest running arguments between my friends and I is the stove-top method vs. rice cooker when it comes to rice cooking.
-As you can imagine, my friends all seem to prefer stove top or rice steamer in the case of my Asian friends whereas I’m definitely a rice cooker gal – no surprises there though!
+One of the longest-running arguments between my friends and I is the stove-top method vs. rice cooker when it comes to rice cooking.
+As you can imagine, my friends all seem to prefer stove tops or rice steamers in the case of my Asian friends whereas I’m definitely a rice cooker gal – no surprises there though!

 - Measure a cup of brown rice